blueinkhq/blueink-client-python/README.md

 * **response.original_response**

-  Similarly, if you need access to the original response as returned by Python Requests library, it's accessible as `original_response`.
+  Similarly, if you need access to the original response as returned by the Python Requests library, it's accessible as `original_response`.

 * **response.pagination**